amartinezbilesio/HUMAN_Ring_Trial/README.md

 ## 📖 Study Overview

+**The goal of this branch is to build a spectral library** from the MetaSci standard mixtures.
+Because each mixture's composition is known ahead of time, the spike-in panel is annotated **fully automatically** — every MS2-bearing feature is scored with SIRIUS, with no manual curation — and the confirmed annotations, with their acquisition provenance, become the input the spectral library is assembled from.

-The goal of this study is to understand the sources of variability between different LC-MS setups used in metabolomics.
-We compare multiple LC-MS methods across the participating laboratories (Afekta, Cembio, HMGU, ICL).
+It is part of the wider **Ring Trial study** (HUMAN Doctoral Network), which compares LC-MS setups across the participating laboratories (Afekta, Cembio, HMGU, ICL) to understand where cross-lab variability comes from.
+The library built here is the reference underpinning that comparison.

-**Experimental design:**

-1. **Lab-specific method** — each lab analyses the mixtures with its standard, everyday LC-MS protocol.
-2. **HUMAN reference method** — all labs analyse the same mixtures with a standardized method (common column and gradient).
+**Data:**

-3. **Samples** — mixtures from the MetaSci metabolite standard library, so the ground-truth composition of each mixture is known.
+1. **Samples** — mixtures from the MetaSci metabolite standard library, so the ground-truth composition of each mixture is known.
+2. **HUMAN reference method** — all labs analyse the same mixtures with a standardized method (common column and gradient); the **HE** class covered here uses this method.
+3. **Lab-specific method** — each lab also runs its everyday protocol (used elsewhere in the study).

-> **This branch holds the fully automatic annotation.** It takes the
+> **This branch is the fully automatic library-building track.** It runs from the
 > preprocessed data straight to a SIRIUS annotation of every MS2-bearing feature
 > and the spectral-library provenance that annotation produces, with **no manual
 > curation**.
 The **semi-automated (expert-curated) annotation** and the
 > **cross-lab reproducibility analysis** built on it live on the
 > `semi-automated-and-downstream` branch, which carries its own README.
 >
-> Coverage is currently the **HE** chemical class (standardized reference
+> Coverage is currently the **HE** chemical class; the other classes (FE, Others)
-> method); the other classes (FE, Others) follow the same pipeline and are being
+> follow the same pipeline and are being added.
-> added.

 -----

 ## 📂 Project Structure & Workflow

-Three numbered folders, run in order: preprocess the raw scans, annotate every MS2 feature with SIRIUS, then turn the annotations into a spectral-library provenance table.
+Three numbered folders, run in order, ending in the library: preprocess the raw scans, annotate every MS2 feature with SIRIUS, then assemble the confirmed annotations and their provenance into the spectral-library input.

 ```mermaid
 ---